ansible-collections/ibm_zos_cics/docs/source/modules/cmci_get.rst

 .. code-block:: yaml+jinja

-   - name: get 2 LOCFILEs from a CICSplex
+   - name: Get 2 LOCFILEs from a CICSplex
      cmci_get:
        cmci_host: "example.com"
        cmci_port: 12345
-       cmci_user: "ibmuser"
+       cmci_user: ibmuser
        cmci_password: "123456"
-       context: "ABCDEFGH" # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
+       context: ABCDEFGH # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
        type: CICSLocalFile
        record_count: 2
-       resource:
+       resources:
          filter:
            dsname: "CTS*"

-   - name: get a localfile in a CICS region
+   - name: Get a localfile in a CICS region
      cmci_get:
        cmci_host: "example.com"
        cmci_port: 12345
        cmci_cert: "./sec/ansible.pem"
        cmci_key: "./sec/ansible.key"
-       context: "ABCDEFGH" # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
+       context: ABCDEFGH # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
-       type: "CICSLocalFile"
+       type: CICSLocalFile
        resources:
          filter:
            dsname: "XIAOPIN*"
            file: "DFH*"
        record_count: 1

-   - name: get a progdef from a CSD
+   - name: Get a progdef from CSD
      cmci_get:
        cmci_host: "example.com"
        cmci_port: 12345
        cmci_cert: "./sec/ansible.pem"
        cmci_key: "./sec/ansible.key"
-       context: "ABCDEFGH" # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
+       context: ABCDEFGH # context is the name of your CICSplex in a CPSM environment or the applid of your region in an SMSS environment
        type: cicsdefinitionprogram
        resources:
          filter: